prikhoda-natalia/stickypixel/src/_home/services.md

 ---
 title: Services
-id: services
+sectionid: services
 classes: detailed-section
-type: home
+homesection: true
 order: 2
 layout: landing-page
+published: true
 ---

-##Digital Design and Development
+## Digital Design and Development
 Our core business is building the things you see; the look, feel and interaction of your website or application.
 We use the latest HTML, CSS and Javascript technologies and naturally our work looks delicious on all devices.

 <div class="cleared">